GridPresence/GenerIter/docs/source/index.rst

 --------
 See the GenerIter_ GitHub repository for source code.

-`Write to us`_ with any questions, bugs or suggestions.
+Write to us @ `generiter at gmx dot com` with any questions, bugs or suggestions.

 .. _GenerIter: https://github.com/GridPresence/GenerIter
-.. _Write to us: generiter@gmx.com